xcart/xc5-manual/en/modules/blog_system_in_x-cart/configuring_the_module_blog_system_in_x-cart.md

 After installing a WordPress blog in your store, you should check and adjust the module configuration:

-*   In the Installed Modules section of your X-Cart store’s Admin area, locate the entry for the module "Blog System in X-Cart" and click the **Settings **link below it:
+*   In the Installed Modules section of your X-Cart store’s Admin area, locate the entry for the module "Blog system in X-Cart 5" and click the **Settings **link below it:

     ![]({{site.baseurl}}/attachments/7505612/8719389.png?effects=drop-shadow)
-    The "Blog System in X-Cart" module settings page opens:
+    The "Blog System in X-Cart 5" module settings page opens:
     ![]({{site.baseurl}}/attachments/7505612/8719390.png?effects=drop-shadow)
     This is where you control how the blog appears in your X-Cart store.